ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 > It is encouraged to please review the config.plist, make changes as needed for improvement and contribute back.

 1. **NEW** - Use a different boot manager - Clover.
-2. **NEW** - Does not rename / move Windows EFI entries!
-Finally I figured this one out because of a BUG / FEATURE in the UEFI firmware!
+2. **NEW** - Does not rename / move Windows EFI entries.
+Finally I figured this one out because of a BUG / FEATURE in the UEFI firmware.
+3. <font size=”5”>**NEW** - When the dual boot breaks, just boot back manually to SteamOS and it will fix the dual boot entries on its own!
+No need to manually type commands / scripts.
+This makes it feasible for branch changes, BIOS updates wherein the EFI entries got removed from the list etc etc.</font>
-3. Does not rely on 3rd party systemd scripts / powershell scripts / EasyUEFI.
+4. Does not rely on 3rd party systemd scripts / powershell scripts / EasyUEFI.
-4. All-in-One script - install, disable / re-enable, uninstall!
+5. All-in-One script - install, disable / re-enable, uninstall!
-5. Doesn't rely on pacman repositories - uses the latest (as of this writing V5151) Clover ISO from [here.](https://github.com/CloverHackyColor/CloverBootloader/releases/download/5151/Clover-5151-X64.iso.7z)
+6. Doesn't rely on pacman repositories - uses the latest (as of this writing V5151) Clover ISO from [here.](https://github.com/CloverHackyColor/CloverBootloader/releases/download/5151/Clover-5151-X64.iso.7z)

 ## !!!
 WARNING - WARNING - WARNING !!!